stryku/okon/README.md

 Benchmarks are done on my PC (Intel(R) Core(TM) i7-6700 CPU @ 3.40GHz, 16GB RAM), on HDD (NOT SSD).
 `okon` and `C++ line by line` are done using [google/benchmark](https://github.com/google/benchmark) utils.
 You can find them in [benchmarks file](https://github.com/stryku/okon/blob/master/benchmark/exists_benchmark.cpp).

 Worst case.
-Find hash that is on the last place in original database:
+Find the hash that is on the last place in an original database:

 |                  |   time [μs] |           % |
 |-----------------:|------------:|------------:|